Cyber-Sec-DUBLIN/PROJECT-ALPHA/README.md

 the background image comes from the game Guilty Gear XX by Arc System Works.
 Isn't mine and all rights to to their respective holders

+FEATURES IMPLEMENTED SO FAR

+moving

+jumping

+slowed movement while jumping

+two attacks (fireball and punch)

+player is prevented from moving when using an attack

+you cannot rapid fire attacks

+attack objects are destroyed after a set duration

+health points

-FEATURES IMPLEMENTED SO FAR... moving jumping slowed movement while jumping two attacks (fireball and punch) player is prevented from moving when using an attack you cannot rapid fire attacks attack objects are destroyed after a set duration health points character is destroyed after getting reduced to less than 0 health
+character is destroyed after getting reduced to less than 0 health

 ==================================================================
-FEATURES TO IMPLEMENT...
+FEATURES TO IMPLEMENT

 Second player
-players as 2D sprites (+scripting to animate the sprites as they preform actions) main menu music (composed, produced and arragned by Darragh) sound effects
+players as 2D sprites (+scripting to animate the sprites as they preform actions)

+main menu

+music (composed, produced and arragned by Darragh)

+sound effects